Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_RGW_Health_Check_Fail.md

     ncn-s001# ceph -s
     ```

-    If ceph reports any status other than "HEALTH_OK", go to [Utility Storage](Utility_Storage.md) for general ceph troubleshooting.
+    If ceph reports any status other than "HEALTH_OK", refer to [Utility Storage](Utility_Storage.md) for general ceph troubleshooting.

 1. Refer to point 4.